 Common mistakes (quick fixes)

-- Too many levels: cap it at 2–4.
+- Too many levels: cap it at 2 to 4.
 More lines usually means less clarity.

 - No trigger: “looks bullish” isn’t a trigger.